Emotional Geographies

 The Art House, Wakefield 20 June - 23 August 2025

-I am excited to share my solo show Emotional Geographies at The Art House, Wakefield, my exciting new exhibition and installation that explores the powerful connection between people, place, and nature.
+My solo show Emotional Geographies at The Art House, Wakefield was an immersive installation that explored the powerful connection between people, place, and nature.

-Drawing on this legacy the space invites consideration to the idea of “Emotional Geography”, how places and landscapes affect our feelings and memories.
-The exhibition looks at how these connections influence the way we see, experience, and care for nature and our surroundings, helping to shape our sense of belonging and well-being.
+Drawing on this legacy the space invited consideration to the idea of “Emotional Geography”, how places and landscapes affect our feelings and memories.
+The exhibition looked at how these connections influence the way we see, experience, and care for nature and our surroundings, helping to shape our sense of belonging and well-being.

-The exhibition features an immersive installation filled with a living woodland.
-Tree saplings fill the gallery offering a space for calm and contemplation.
-The space is being nurtured by local residents and community groups, who are caring for the plants in the sculpture.
+The exhibition featured an immersive installation filled with a living woodland.
+Tree saplings filled the gallery offering a space for calm and contemplation.
+The space was nurtured by local residents and community groups, who cared for the plants in the sculpture.

-This living and growing project will host a community engagement series bringing together people of all ages to explore themes of nature, happiness, and connection.
-At the end of the exhibition, the saplings will become part of the city’s future green spaces, supporting and contributing to Wakefield’s environmental goals and tree planting targets.
+This living and growing project hosted a community engagement series bringing together people of all ages to explore themes of nature, happiness, and connection.
+With great pride to be following in my Grandfather’s footsteps, in early December 2025, the saplings will take root in the grounds of Urban House, an initial accommodation centre for people in the asylum process and will become part of the city’s future green spaces, supporting and contributing to Wakefield’s environmental goals and tree planting targets.

 Next